fernandostc/Alexa-DS-and-AWS/README.md

-ALEXA, DEEP SECURITY, AND AWS
+Voice Control Security Automation
 ===

 ![](Docs/Architecture/architecture.png)

-A Python 3 integration using Falsk-ask to integrate with Deep Security Web API's and AWScli.
+A Python 3 integration using Falsk-ask to integrate with Deep Security Web API's, Alexa, and AWScli.

 >NOTE: This is a very initial commit and not recommended for use in production environment yet.